 I have to admit, extreme frugality is not my thing.
 But there are a few of these I’ve either done or would consider trying.

-It’s also nice knowing there are still options to save money even if you think you’ve exhausted them all.
+While these extreme ways to save money may be more than you’re willing to do right now, it’s nice knowing there are still options to even if you think you’ve exhausted them all.

 Leave me a comment or drop me a line if you have other unorthodox or extreme frugality tips to share!